Designed for organisations where judgement must be applied reliably under pressure.

 Align

-Map standards to policy, regulation, and obligations so application is consistent and defensible.
+Map standards to policy, regulation, and obligations to ensure consistency and defensibility.

 02